 Getting to see what London has to offer is easy, especially if you walk: There's lots to explore and some great walks connecting them.

-So, whether it's a place to feed the ducks, a stroll during lunch hour or an energetic Sunday walk you're after, our quality walking routes have something for everyone.
+So, whether it's a place to feed the ducks, a stroll during your lunch hour or an energetic Sunday walk you're after, our quality walking routes have something for everyone.

 A walk through London's greenest suburbs, this 78-mile route is divided into 15 shorter walks, including Richmond Park, Wimbledon Common and Eltham Palace.